Technical Skills for Digital Exhibition

 Joe Delaney is Technical Manager and Assistant Manager at the Arts Picturehouse, Cambridge.
 Working for an arts cinema with a varied programme and a busy film festival, alongside working with the Cambridge Film Trust, has given Joe a very good understanding of all aspects of film presentation.

-Paul Willmott is Technical Manager at Saffron Screen.
+Paul Willmott is Technical Director of Saffron Screen.
 He is committed to the highest standards of projection and welcomes this opportunity of using his experience to raise standards across the many types of cinema now appearing across the country.